 If anyone—I don’t care if he’s the pope or she’s the queen—tells you something like this, run!
 There’s no such thing as a magic formula because there’s no such thing as magic.
 Greenblatt’s entire book is a fairy tale.

 What is a “magic formula,” after all?
 It is a phrase like “abracadabra” or “bubble, bubble, toil and trouble,” a phrase that magicians and witches use to add a little effectiveness to their illusions.
 It goes with magic wands and magic potions and magic school buses.
 Remember that most of The Little Book that Beats the Market was originally written for children.
 It’s not about reality.
 It’s about magic.
 All those wonderful backtests?
 All the statistics that prove how beautifully it works?
 All the children’s stories and examples based on an imaginary chewing-gum business?
 These are the basic tools of the financial magician’s trade.

 For those of us who live in the real world, it’s way past time to realize that a “magic formula” is inherently an illusion.
 It no longer works because it could never actually work.
 There will never be a simple, foolproof, and low-risk way to beat the market.
 That’s magic; that’s a fairy tale.
 Greenblatt should have known better.

 Maybe someday I’ll write a book that can beat the market.
-After all, I’ve more than quadrupled my money in less than five years.
+After all, I’ve made more than a million bucks doing so.
 But that book won’t be “little” and it won’t have any “magic formulas” in it.
 My way of beating the market isn’t simple, isn’t foolproof, and isn’t low-risk.
 Beating the market requires not just a lot of extremely hard work, but a truly realistic mindset, with no room for magical thinking.
 The last thing an investor should ever want is a “magic formula.”
 It’ll always be an excellent recipe—for failure.